firefinancialservices/slate/source/index.md

 }
 ```

-Fire Accounts are the Fire equivalent of a bank account from bank, but with extra features you won't find anywhere else.
+fire.com Accounts are the equivalent of a bank account from bank.

 The resource has the following attributes:

 Field | Description
 --------- | -----------
-`ican` | identifier for the Fire account _(assigned by Fire)_
+`ican` | identifier for the fire.com account _(assigned by fire.com)_
 `name` | the name the user gives to the account to help them identify it.
 `currency` | a JSON entity with the currency code (`currency.code`) and English name (`currency.description`) of the currency for the account - either `EUR` or `GBP`.
 `balance` | the balance of the account (in minor currency units - pence, cent etc. `434050` == `4,340.50 GBP` for a GBP account).